 Incremental costs for first-class and business-class fares are not reimbursable.

-A traveler may use their personal frequent flyer miles to upgrade fares.
+The traveler may use their personal frequent flyer miles to upgrade fares.
 The traveler must book the economy class fare with TravelPlex and contact the airline directly for the upgrade.
 A traveler may choose to fly business or first class and personally pay the difference in the fare.
 The traveler must, at the time of booking the fare, determine the lowest available fare as defined above and must receive prior approval and agreement on the reimbursable amount from their supervisor and fund administrator.

 For any international travel that will be charged to a federally-sponsored agreement, the airfare must be from a U.S. Flag Air Carrier.

 Frequent Flier Programs

 Travelers may retain frequent flier program benefits.
 However, participation in these programs must not influence flight selection, which would result in any incremental cost to the University beyond the "lowest available airfare" as defined above.